Adobe Illustrator EPS Writer Parameters

 Specifies the default cap that will be used on line segments.

-Specifies square-end caps.
+- Square specifies square-end caps.

-Specifies rounded-end caps.
+- Round specifies rounded-end caps.

-Specifies butt-end caps.
+- Butt specifies butt-end caps.

 Map Parameters

-Select Yes to indicate that the original map aspect will be maintained to fit within the destination-defined bounding box.
+Check this option to indicate that the original map aspect will be maintained to fit within the destination-defined bounding box.
 This means that the entire destination bounding box defined may not used.
 Select No to cause the original map to be stretched onto the defined destination bounding box.

-- No – This is the default.
+- Unchecked – This is the default.
 A mix of RGB and CMYK color schemes may be in the output IEPS file.
 However, despite forcing CMYK color output, some IEPS viewers may not support the setcmykcolor call in their library.
 In these cases, the actual output of colors is done using a function we define in PostScript which interfaces exactly like the setcmykcolor call, but uses setrgbcolor underneath.
 This will depend on the IEPS viewer you are using.

 Determines how the text is output.
 This value will be used as the default render type for all text in the file, but it will be overridden if the text feature has its own user-defined render type value.